-If that doesn’t sound like a laugh-riot to you…well, it somehow is, even as pitch-black tone bubbles along beneath the surface of its witty banter and frantic sight gags.
+If that doesn’t sound like a laugh-riot to you—well, somehow it is, even as pitch-black tone bubbles under the surface of its witty banter and frantic sight gags.
 Speaking of which, season three really takes it up a notch in terms of fast-paced eyeball kicks, visual jokes, and hilarious background text.
 It also steps up experimental metahumor, to mixed effect.
-I watched this season on full throttle, but I’m pretty sure a second viewing would add several new layers of laughs, from the silly to the cringeworthy to the shocking.
-But be forewarned: the humor is a set-up, raising your spirits only to dash them with tragic plot turns…but in the best possible way?
+I watched this season on full throttle, but I’m sure a second viewing would add several new layers of laughs, from the silly to the cringeworthy to the shocking.
+But be forewarned: the humor is a set-up, raising your spirits only to dash them with tragic plot turns.
+But…in the best possible way?
 BoJack may be an addict and a narcissist, self-absorbed and stubborn, and his ambition and need for validation is almost appalling.
 But he has just enough moments of relatable doubt and self-awareness to make him accessible, and his distinctly American success story, full of chaos and greed and confusion, serves as a brutal, unforgiving critique of celebrity culture.
-At the same time it’s also a thoughtful, existential exploration, capable of hauntingly beautiful moments of insight into the human (er, horse) condition.
+At the same time, it’s also a thoughtful, existential exploration, capable of hauntingly beautiful moments of insight into the human (er, horse) condition.

-Season three has a few weak hours late in the run, and despite a strong finish, it’s not quite as powerful as the earlier seasons taken as a whole.
+Season three has a few weak hours late in the run, and despite a strong finish, it’s not quite as powerful as the earlier seasons, taken as a whole.
 But a number of episodes—especially the magnificent “Fish Out of Water,” a visual story-telling masterpiece— are as edgy and superb as anything the show’s ever done.
-In the era of peak TV, it’s hard to put a finger on what shows will be worthy of rewatching down the road, but I’m putting my money on BoJack.
+In the era of peak TV, it’s hard to put a finger on what shows will be worthy of rewatching down the road, but I’m putting my money on BoJack Horseman.
 If you haven’t checked this out yet, I strongly encourage you to get on it.